-Credits applied toward a major must be approved by the Registrar and by the chair of the major program.
+Credits applied toward a major or minor must be approved by the chair of the major/minor program and the Registrar.
 Approval for off-campus study is granted with the understanding that Knox is not responsible for any difficulties students may encounter while studying elsewhere, or for alterations in programs that make it difficult for students to earn as many credits as they like.
 Students are expected to be in good academic standing to be eligible for off-campus study.